Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1wire-temperature logger for Linux systems
 ------------------------------------------

-This python script uses the Linux kernel driver
+This Python script uses the Linux kernel driver for

-for sensor readings of the 1-Wire bus.

-The 1-Wire bus allows many temperature sensors on

-a single bus cable with many meter long connections.
+1-Wire sensor readings.
+It recorded mercury short arc lamp

-This script was run in a lab environment for years
+usage in a lab for years.
+The 1-Wire bus enables multiple

-using to record the usage of mercury short arc lamps.

-The sensor chain used for this application carried six DS18B20

-sensors on a 8 meter long cable.
+temperature sensors on a single long cable.

-Moreover, type K thermocouples were tested using the
+Type K thermocouples were used with the MAX31850 Adafruit 1727

-MAX31850 based Adafruit #1727 interface.
-Type K thermocouples

-allow measurements in the range of -200°C to 1260°C.
+interface, measuring -200°C to 1260°C.

-The 1-Wire temperature sensors are auto-discovered by the
+The kernel auto-discovers 1-Wire temperature sensors at startup.

-kernel during startup.
-Different types of sensors can be used

-on the same bus.
-This script logs data from all attached
+Various sensors can be used on the same bus.
+This script logs

-1Wire temperature sensors.
-The kernel supports the
+data from all 1Wire temperature sensors.
+The kernel supports 1-Wire

-1-Wire temperature sensor types DS18S22, DS18B20, DS18B20, MAX31850,

-DS1825, and DS28EA00.
+sensors DS18S22, DS18B20, MAX31850, DS1825, and DS28EA00.

 This script logs periodic temperature measurements or, alternatively,